 - bread and anything made with fortified flour

 - fish where you eat the bones – such as sardines and pilchards

 You also need to know which foods to avoid in pregnancy.

 Vegetarian, vegan and special diets in pregnancy

-If you are vegan, or you follow another type of restricted diet because of food intolerance (for example, a gluten free diet for coeliac disease) or for religious reasons, talk to your midwife or GP.
+If you are vegan, or you follow a restricted diet because of food intolerance (for example, a gluten-free diet for coeliac disease) or for religious reasons, talk to your midwife or GP.

 Healthy Start vitamins